Kinnard, Clayton & Beveridge

 Daniel Clayton is certified as a Civil Trial Specialist and a Medical Malpractice Specialist.
 In addition to being selected for inclusion as a Mid-South Super Lawyer, he is also a member of the National Trial Lawyers Association.
 He is a much sought after speakcer on the subject of trial practice.
 He has given presentations across the state of Tennessee, Florida and Georgia, not only to other attorneys, but also as a featured speaker at multiple seminars for Tennessee judges.

-Daniel is a past President of the Tennessee Association for Justice.
-He also serves on the Board of Governors for TAJ.
-He is a member of AAJ, the Circle of Advocates, the Nashville Bar Foundation, the Tennessee Bar Foundation and was selected as a Senior Counsel member of the American College of Barristers.
-Daniel was also appointed by the Tennessee Supreme Court to serve as a hearing officer for the Tennessee Board of Professional Responsibility.
+Daniel is a past President of the Tennessee Trial Lawyers Association.
+He also serves on the Board of Governors for TTLA.
+He is a member of AAJ, the Circle of Advocates, the Southern Trial Lawyers Association, the National Trial Lawyers Association, Trustee for the Nashville Bar Foundation, member of the Tennessee Bar Foundation and was selected as a Senior Counsel member of the American College of Barristers.
+Daniel was also appointed by the Tennessee Supreme Court to serve as a hearing officer for the Tennessee Board of Professional Responsibility and did so for two terms.

 Daniel is a graduate of Lipscomb University (B.A.
 1984) and the University of Tennessee College of Law (J.D.
 1987).
 While in law school, he was a National Semi-Finalist member of the National Trial Moot Court Team.
 He is a past recipient of the Distinguished Service Award for his contributions to the legal community.
 He has an AV-Preeminent rating with Martindale-Hubbell.